SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Evaluation

-\textbf{Baseline: } For evaluation baselines, we use NVIDIA RTX 2080Ti (GPU) and NVIDIA Jetson Xavier NX (Jetson-NX) for HE, and Intel Xeon 5115 (CPU) and NVIDIA Jetson Nano (Jetson-NN) for LE.
-We implement PP and CP using dense Conv2D in PyTorch (matrix operations with Intel MKLDNN / cuDNN) \cite{cudnn}, while SPP, SCP, PN, and SPN are based on the SpConv library~\cite{yan2018second}, which is the only open-source library currently supporting all sparse convolution options, including SpDeconv.
-For a direct ASIC-level comparison, we also develop DenseAcc (both HE and LE), a simplified PillarAcc version without RGU, GSU, and pruning support.
+\textbf{Baseline. } For evaluation baselines, we used NVIDIA A6000 and RTX 2080Ti (GPUs) and NVIDIA Jetson Xavier NX (Jetson-NX) for HE, and Intel Xeon 5115 (CPU) and NVIDIA Jetson Nano (Jetson-NN) for LE (NVML and Turbostat for GPU and CPU power measurements).
+For pillar-based 3D object detection, we implemented PP and CP using Conv2D in PyTorch (matrix operations with Intel MKLDNN / cuDNN) \cite{cudnn}, while SPP, SCP, PN, and SPN were implemented with the SpConv library~\cite{yan2018second}, which was the only open-source library currently supporting all variants of sparse convolution, including SpDeconv.
+For a direct ASIC-level comparison, we also developed DenseAcc (both HE and LE), a simplified version of \arch that supports only dense convolution operations without RGU, GSU, and pruning support.